djangoindia/djangoindia.org/contributing.md

 We will then take care of the issue as soon as possible.

 ## I Want To Contribute

+We value all types of contributions, not just code.
+Here are several ways you can contribute to the Django India Community without writing code:

+- Documentation
+  - Improve existing documentation
+  - Write new documentation or tutorials
+  - Translate documentation into other languages

+- Design
+  - Create or improve UI/UX designs
+  - Design logos, icons, or other graphical assets
+  - Suggest improvements to the user interface

+- Testing
+  - Test the application and report bugs
+  - Verify bug fixes
+  - Suggest scenarios for edge cases

+- Community Support
+  - Answer questions in issues or discussions
+  - Help new contributors get started
+  - Share your experience using the project

+- Content Creation
+  - Write blog posts about the project
+  - Create video tutorials
+  - Develop presentation materials

+- Project Management
+  - Help organize issues and pull requests
+  - Assist in roadmap planning
+  - Facilitate community discussions

+- Advocacy
+  - Promote the project on social media
+  - Give talks about the project at events
+  - Write articles or reviews about the project

+- Accessibility
+  - Suggest improvements for accessibility
+  - Test the project with screen readers or other assistive technologies

+To contribute in these areas, please open an issue in our GitHub repository describing what you'd like to do.
+We'll be happy to provide guidance and support for your contribution.
+All the low or no code contributions that does not require creating pull requests will be listed down in the [contributions.md](https://github.com/djangoindia/djangoindia.org/edit/main/contributions.md) file.
+The contributor will have to create a PR after including the necessary details about their contributions in the contributions.md file so that all their contribution remains shining forever in our repository.
+Remember, every contribution, no matter how small, is valuable and appreciated!

 ## Setting Up and Running the Project Locally
 1. **Fork the repository:**